john-hewitt/fast_align.java/README.md

 # Compiling and using `fast_align`

-This Java port of `fast_align` requires only a Java compiler; it can most easily be compiled using Apache Maven by typing `mvn package` at the command line prompt.
+This Java port of `fast_align` requires Apache Maven ; it can most easily be compiled using Maven by typing `mvn package` at the command line prompt.

-Run `java -jar fast_align.jar` to see a list of command line options.
+Run `java -jar fast_align-1.0-SNAPSHOT.jar` to see a list of command line options.
 Here is an example invocation:

-    java -jar fast_align.jar -i text.fr-en -d -o -v > forward.align
+    java -jar target/fast_align-1.0-SNAPSHOT.jar -i text.fr-en -d -o -v > forward.align

 # Authorship